ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 3. On the Configure the Integration page, complete the required fields, and click **Create Integration**.
 4. On the toolchain page, configure your toolchain as you prefer, and select the **Delivery Pipeline** tile.
 5. Run the build stage to begin a new build and deploy your app.
+6. Use the breadcrumbs in your browser to return to the App details page.

 For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).